FabienThalgott/dot-tm/README.md

 		https://www.graphviz.org/download/

 ### Docker
 You can build you docker image using the supplied Dockerfile.
+This is the easiest way to run the solution.

 `#Run this command from the location where the Dockerfile is situated`